captainhammy/pytest-houdini/docs/fixtures/shelf_tools.rst

 In order for this fixture to work, the shelf tool must already be loaded in the Houdini session.

+If a tool of the name cannot be found, a ``MissingToolError`` is raised.

 Consider the following simple tool definition where the execution sets a value in the kwargs dict:

 .. code-block:: xml